Homebrew/legacy-homebrew/share/doc/homebrew/Formula-Cookbook.md

 * two (2) newlines, then
 * explain the commit throughly

-At Homebrew, we like to put the name of the formula upfront like so "foobar 7.3 (new formula)".
+At Homebrew, we like to put the name of the formula up front like so: "foobar 7.3 (new formula)".
 This may seem crazy short, but you’ll find that forcing yourself to summarise the commit encourages you to be atomic and concise.
 If you can’t summarise it in 50-80 characters, you’re probably trying to commit two commits as one.
 For a more thorough explanation, please read Tim Pope’s excellent blog post, [A Note About Git Commit Messages](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).

 The preferred commit message format for simple version updates is "foobar 7.3".